 The Japanese culture becomes more familiar to you as well.
 Your understanding of the language deepens as you become more aware of it.

-Focus on achieving the advanced level if you wish to become a Japanese translator.
+If you wish to become a Japanese translator, focus on achieving the advanced level.
 If you have not already reached the highest grade in your language skills, continue improving them.

-You might study Japanese at a university or long-term program.
-And if you’re going to stand out from the crowd, try a custom-made translation course.
+You might study Japanese at a university or in a long-term program.
+And if you’ll stand out from the crowd, try a custom-made translation course.

 You can get a diploma through self-study or one-on-one tutoring.
 Yet, employers prefer reliable documentation to verify your Japanese abilities.

-Certifications such as Japanese NAT-TEST and JLPT can prove your fluency.
-Then, you will be more likely to get hired as a translator.
+Certifications such as Japanese NAT-TEST and JLPT can prove your fluency, making you more likely to get hired as a translator.

 3. Ability to write and translate well

 Do you have a natural talent for writing and a good command of the target language?
-Then, a translator would be an excellent choice.
+A translator would be an excellent choice.

 There is no place for insincerity, incompetence, and carelessness.
 Also, substandard performance won’t help you much in your career horizon.